Mobile eCommerce Guide: Understanding the Mobile Consumer

 In 2014, we saw global web searches from mobile devices surpass desktops and more than half of all eCommerce traffic come from a smartphone or tablet.
 Indeed in 2015, Shopify reported that global sales from mobile devices reached forty-six per cent(46%) of all eCommerce transactions.
-And by 2019 U.S mobile retail sales are predicted to hit nearly $150 billion, nearly double that estimated in 2015.
+And by 2021, a study predicts that mobile commerce will account for 73% of the ecommerce market.

-With the mass adoption of smartphones and growing accessibility of data, we’re seeing the highest number of mobile web traffic and sales in history.
+With the mass adoption of smartphones and growing accessibility of data, we’re seeing, not surprisingly, the highest number of mobile web traffic and sales in history.
 This shift in consumer buying behavior is changing the way retailers look at the digital experiences that they’re offering their customers.
-It’s urging retailers to get online if they aren’t already and it’s pressuring eTailers to adapt their digital offerings to cater more towards the mobile consumer.
+This movement is urging retailers to get online if they aren’t already, and is pressuring eTailers to adapt their digital offerings to cater more towards the mobile consumer.

 With this version of the future of eCommerce in mind, let's start a series of posts dedicated to optimizing mobile eCommerce websites and apps.
 Kicking things off with understanding the mobile consumer.